Seriate: Naturalistic itineraries

 The Serio Regional Park occupies an area of 7,750 hectares, it was created in 1985 and it is managed by a consortium.

 The Serio Nord Local Park of Supracommunal Interest was recognized in 2006 and its surface is about 157.55 hectares.
 It includes not only a part of the city of Seriate, but also the areas of the municipalities of Gorle, Pedrengo, Scanzorosciate and Villa di Serio.
 Among the main objectives of the creation of the Park are the enhancement and protection of the river and agricultural environment and the creation of eco-compatible spaces.

 Society

 From a simple observation of the municipal demographic data, it is possible to note that 60% of the population of Seriate comes from outside the Municipality of Seriate.
 Most of this 60% is made up of citizens from mountain areas in the province of Bergamo and the capital of the province.

 Demographic evolution

-Infrastucture and accessibility
+Infrastructure and accessibility

 The most relevant infrastructure of Seriate are the motorway A 4, that had improved accessibility to Seriate and its link to Bergamo, the trainline Milan-Brescia, which connects Seriate with the region Lombardia, and the interurban axis, which created further connections among Seriate and the Province of Bergamo.